selcouthonism/WebDevelopment/README.md

 # WebDevelopment
-Web Development folder contains subfolders for different web pages.
+Web Development project consist of different small projects. <br>
+The main purpose of this project is to show fundemental web properties for beginners.